๐Ÿ“– Documentation

 • Block schemas: If youre using one or more block fields, youll want a definition of what kind of blocks the user can build with.
 For instance, you could create Page-hero and Text-image blocks for a website.

-Requirements
+โœ… Requirements

 All you need is a basic PHP server with SQLite and the standard GD graphics library.
 In other words, a totally normal, basic PHP server that you can find for cheap anywhere.

-• PHP >= 7.0
+• PHP >= 7.1

-• GD image processing lib
+• GD image processing lib (for resizing images)

-Install
+โ†˜๏ธ Install

-Klay is one single file, always downloadable from here: Latest version.
+Installation is crazy simple, since Klay is one single file, always downloadable from here: Latest version.

-Put Klay.php where you want it in your codebase, include/require it and run:
+1. Put Klay.php wherever you want it

 PHP